 Looking for someone to contact about special needs Scouting in the Denver area?
 If you are an adult leader, consult our roster of special needs commissioners to contact a coordinator from your district.
-For general questions send us an email or call Carla Johnson, Special Needs District Executive, at 720.266.2140.
-In addition, you can download our organization chart here and can contact our Webmaster at this address.
+For general questions send us an email or call 303-455-5522 and ask for the Staff Adviser for Special Needs.
+In addition, you can contact our Webmaster at this address.
+To hear about upcoming Special Needs events, visit our Facebook page and push the Like button--then you'll see our postings on your wall.

 Our Special Needs Team supports the special needs of all districts and programs of the Denver Area Council.
 Our mission is to: